Fine Art BA (Hons) (with Foundation Year)

 - Workshop, studio or museum/gallery visits in order to handle and discuss materials/artefacts/artworks at first hand.

 The weekly tutorial will provide a focus on developing study skills and methodologies, and encouraging student-led discussion and activities.
 Themes introduced during the three lecture/seminar elements will be picked up during the tutorials.

 In discussion with studio lecturers, you will write an independent research proposal for your practical work.
 Although your research interest may change, you will discuss general research methods with your tutor and begin to explore an individual and autonomous direction to your studio practice.
 Tutorials continue to be available on a one to one basis and regular group critiques will encourage critical evaluation and discourse involving all artwork produced and related research.

-The practical component is a year-long lecture and seminar series studied alongside students studying Fine Art.
-It will introduce you to more advanced aspects of exhibition planning, project management and fundraising.
-The practical components will take place in the seminar and are largely self-directed.
+The practical component is a year-long lecture programme that will introduce you to more advanced aspects of exhibition planning, project management and fundraising.
 The assessment of this element, a Learning Portfolio, will focus on the preparatory stage of the exhibition planning.